rlvlad/wt-project-2025/docs/src/sections/sequence_diagram.typ

     _seq("C", "B", disable-src: true, comment: [modal-close.click()])
   }),
   comment: [
     The User is able to create playlists by clicking on the corresponding button in the top navigation bar.
-Then, the User must insert the required data, which is only the title (as seen in @createplaylist-sequence); there is no way to add already uploaded tracks -- it can only be done via the the modal (@add-track-modal-sequence).

-    Once satisfied, the User can click on the button in bottom part of the modal to save the updates.
+Then, the User must insert the title -- optionally some tracks (as seen in @createplaylist-sequence) -- and, once satisfied, click the button to save the updates.

     If the operation is successful, a div with "Playlist created successfully" is shown; otherwise error.
-Finally the User can close and modal and return to the HomeView.
+Finally the User can close the modal and return to the HomeView.
   ],
   label_: "create-playlist-modal-sequence",
   comment_next_page_: false,